-These last few months, many of us have wondered if we would ever travel again.
-Now, as we slowly open back up to that possibility, we want you to know, first and foremost, that we at Temptation Tours take your health and safety, along with that of our staff, very seriously.
+These last coupe of years, many of us have wondered if we would ever travel again.
+Now, as we slowly get back to normal, we want you to know, first and foremost, that we at Temptation Tours will always make your health and safety, along with that of our staff, very seriously.

-As Maui’s only true, luxury, small group tour company, we now offer all of our guests the industry’s first:
+As Maui’s only true, luxury, small group tour company, we created for all of our guests the industry’s first:

 Let’s Circle Back to Hana: Why Folks Never Want to Leave

 We recently gave you Part 1 and Part 2 of Why You Will Never Want to Leave Hana.

 In Part 1, we talked about some beautiful stops along the way.
 The vistas for Honomanu Bay and Ke’anae Peninsula from Kaumahina are exquisite.
 And of course, we went through a bit of history but kept our stories more on the Hana of today.

 In Part 2, we talked about more magical spots.
 We shared some of the magic of Waianapanapa, which translates as Glistening Waters.
 And is well known for its beautiful black sand beach, cold water pools in the caves, the long coastline hikes, the wildlife, and more.